Our Picks for the Best PayPal Betting Sites

 PayPal vs PayNearMe

 If you prefer to pay old-school with cash but want to enjoy the benefits of online bookies, PayNearMe is the best choice.
-Visit your local CVS, Family Dollar, or 7-Eleven and deposit some money into your sports betting account.
-It’ll take a while before the deposit is completed, but it’s a great alternative to PayPal.
-Still, we think the E-wallet is advantageous and can be used anytime and anywhere.
-You can’t withdraw with PayNearMe, another point on PayPal’s side.
+It allows you to visit your local CVS, Family Dollar, or 7-Eleven and deposit into your betting account.

 PayPal vs Bank/Wire Transfer